shimisa/Assembler/README.md

 # assembler_compiler
 ### courework project - assembler compiler of defined assembly language

-This coursework project is a compailer of an imagination computer machine according to a define assembly language and it's addressing methods.
+This coursework project is a compiler of an imagination computer machine according to a define assembly language and it's addressing methods.

 <br/>